- Human behavior as expressed through the production and distribution of goods, services, and limited resources

 - have a disciplined and analytical mind

-- enjoy staying up to date on the most recent economic challenges facing today’s world
+- enjoy staying up-to-date on contemporary economic challenges

 The Economics program aims to provide a comprehensive understanding of economic theory and its application to a wide variety of socio-economic issues.
 The department strives to develop students’ skills in effective communication, critical thinking, and problem-solving.
 The Economics faculty is committed to modeling and encouraging the development of honesty, integrity, and virtue in our students.
-Our hope is to provide an atmosphere of learning and study that will, in keeping with the highest values of a Catholic and Benedictine education, enable young men and women to live a life that will help to make the world a better place.
+Our hope is to provide an atmosphere of learning and study that will, in keeping with the highest values of a Catholic and Benedictine education, enable young men and women be both successful and virtuous, and to make the world a better place.

 Students must have completed five (5) courses in Economic theory, including EC 201 and EC 202, and must have earned a grade of “C” or better.
 For any student who wishes to be considered for the minor, transfer credit from another college or university cannot comprise the majority of his or her courses in Economics.